100-m/100m.io/extra/docs/file-security.md

 ### Incident Resolution

+#### Project Key Contact
-A dedicated team member is assigned on each project to coordinate informations.
+A dedicated team member aka a 'project key contact' is assigned on each project to coordinate informations.
+The "project key contact list" is maintained up-to-date by Clement Miglietti, on a monthly basis.
+In case of Clement's absence, Valentin Brajon shall maintain the list and ensure it is up to date.

+#### Email Dispatching
+**Dipatcher**: The person responsible for support dispatching is Vincent Despeisse.
+In case of Vincent's absence, Valentin should take responsability to dispatch the support emails.

+#### Resolution
-Once notified on **support@100m.io**, the person in charge will coordinate by:
+Once notified on **support@100m.io**, the dispatcher should coordinate with the project key contact to:
-  - replying internally with a report status (bug, issue, incident, crisis) and project name.
+  - reply internally with a report status (bug, issue, incident, crisis) and project name.
-  - replying to the client with an Estimated Time of Resolution or an Acknowledgement.
+  - reply to the client with an Estimated Time of Resolution or an Acknowledgement.
   - treat the issue or coordinate the resolution with other team members.
   - send a status update notification and confirm resolution with the client.

 <footer>
   <grid>